cyevgeniy/evg.moe/content/js/own-signals/index.md

 })
 ```

-Looks better, yet we can make it better - pass a callback
+Looks better, yet we can make it better - pass a callback function with one
-function with one parameter - current signal's value, and assign this
-callback's result as a new value:
+parameter - current signal’s value, and assign result as a new value:

 ```js
 const signal = createSignal(user)